Common Spring Food Plots for Deer

 - How much do you want to spend on seed?

-As you can see, many variables exists that determine which plant species can be used for food plot material on parcel of land in a given area.
-Although there is no common answer to the above questions, there are some “common” plants may work in your area.
-In particular, today we are discussing common plant species that can be planted in the spring, although some of the species may not be used until later in the summer.
+Obviously, there are a number of variables that determine which plant species can be used for food plot forage on piece of land in a given area.
+Although there is no completely stock answer to the above questions, there are some “common” plants that are more likely to work in your area.

 Grain sorghum, milo, or sometimes even referred to as maize, can make a great and simple spring/summer food plot for deer.
 Sorghum is a solid choice for food plots where high whitetail densities prevent most other grain crops from making it through the summer.
 The plant itself is not consumed at all during the summer, but the seed heads are well-used during the late-summer and fall.